Welcome to today's edition of the Rush 24-7 podcast.

 Somebody gets their slice, somebody gets their slice.

-So we got to even this out.
+So we've got to even this out.

-Obama looks at it the uh the same way.
+Obama looks at it the same way.

-So massive tax increases in New York, and of course in New York City.
+So massive tax increases in New York and, of course, in New York City.

-Overall spending will go up almost 9%, while tax increases go up like 31% to uh a little over 8% in New York for the super rich.
+Overall spending will go up almost 9%, while tax increases go up like 31% to a little over 8% in New York for the super rich.

-Uh I uh I mean I I'm leaving.
+I mean, I'm leaving.

 I'm leaving.